BitcoinDesign/Guide/guide/how-it-works/silent-payments.md

 ### Contacts

  Since senders can safely use the same static address for multiple payments, it is natural for them to want to store these for future use.
-Contacts are a great way to do this in terms that users can intuit: names and faces/images.
-The [contacts](/guide/daily-spending-wallet/contacts/) page here provides good guidance about the topic.
+Contacts are a great way to do this in terms that users can intuit: names and faces.
+The [contacts](/guide/daily-spending-wallet/contacts/) page provides guidance about the topic.

- Silent payments (along with bolt-12) allow applications the ability to base payments UX around people instead of addresses, something that was not advisable before due to issues with on-chain address reuse.
+ Silent payments (along with bolt-12) allow applications to center their payments experience around people instead of addresses, something that was not advisable before due to issues with on-chain address reuse.

 {% include image-gallery.html pages = page.images_contacts %}

 {% include tip/tip.html %}

- Contacts are not just for sending, the receiver can create contacts for parties they only receive bitcoin from.
-When they share a labelled static addresses with others, such as employers or customers, creating a contact can help invoicing, tracking payments and even coin selection data analysis.
+ Contacts are not just for sending.
+The receiver can create contacts for parties they only receive bitcoin from.
+When they share a labelled static addresses with others, such as employers or customers, creating a contact can help with invoicing, tracking payments and coin selection.

 {% include tip/close.html %}